 - You don’t have time for lots of parent-directed teaching and games.
 (This is especially important to consider if you have (or will have) multiple school-age children.
 Many parents find more than two RightStart lessons per day to be their breaking point.)

 - The manipulative kit doesn’t fit your budget.

 - Your child gets impatient with regular review.

 - You don’t want to have to keep track of a bunch of manipulatives.

 How much does RightStart cost?

-If you can afford the investment of money and time, RightStart provides an excellent introduction to math and helps set children on the path to becoming capable and confident at math.
+The bottom line: If you can afford the time and money required to teach RightStart, the program provides an excellent introduction to math and helps set children on the path to becoming capable and confident at math.
 It’s a great program for a child who likes conversational, hands-on learning and for a parent who has the time for lots of one-on-one instruction.

 But if RightStart isn’t in your budget, don’t worry!
 There are many excellent homeschool math programs out there that cost a lot less.
 Check out my curriculum page for reviews of my other favorite programs to help you find something that won’t bust your budget.